Monday, March 31, 2008

 I started thinking about these guys when I visited Michelle's My Semblance of Sanity blog the other day, and she mentioned in her post a plant she received as a gift - a sort of family heirloom type deal.
 The problem is, she just can't seem to keep it healthy, and was looking for advice for what to do with it.

-When she gave it to me, it wasn't doing too terribly well.
+Well, that original spider plant up there was a gift from my mother-in-law.
+I can't remember anymore if she was my actual mother-in-law at that point, or if she was still just "my boyfriend's mother."
+Either way, when she gave it to me, it wasn't doing too terribly well.
 It was a bit brown, and in need of a larger pot.
 I think I remember her saying something along the lines of, "Here.
 You like plants.
 Maybe you can do something with this."
 So, I took it home, gave it a new pot and new soil, watered it, and waited.

-Since I can't bear to just throw the babies out, and I can't keep them all, I end up rooting them in cups of water and trying to find homes for them.
-Sometimes, my entire kitchen table (and parts of the floor) are literally covered by plastic cups crammed with spider babies.
+Since I can't bear to just throw the spider plant babies out, and I can't keep them all, I end up rooting them in cups of water and trying to find homes for them.
+Sometimes, my entire kitchen table (and parts of the floor) are literally covered by plastic cups crammed with spider plant babies.
 I have kept a few, but I have given away maybe a hundred or more!

 And now, as you can see in the picture up there, I am bombarded with babies again.
 So, who wants a nice spider plant?
 Or two?
 Or three?
 I have to warn you, though, even their babies have babies.
 Lots and lots and lots of babies...